Last updated on August 15th, 2026 at 11:09 am

 Do I need a lawyer to draft a convertible note agreement?

 Not legally, but in practice yes.
-The agreement is more complex than a SAFE, the consequences are harder to reverse.
+The agreement is more complex than a SAFE, and the consequences are harder to reverse.
 For any round of meaningful size, foreign investor involvement, or unusual structure, professional drafting almost always costs far less than the dilution or compliance exposure of getting it wrong.